sofiadarkeweb/di-rss/README.md

 ## Issues that came up

 After published the site got listed as unsafe after a couple of days.
+Possible reasons:
-Possible reasons, the url to convert the rss to json contained some dirty code.
-CTA Need to change this to a better safer solution!
+The deployed site returned too much data from the hook (fixed now) or the url to convert the rss to json contained some dirty code.

 ## How to run the project locally